kubernetes/cloud-provider-alibaba-cloud/docs/usage.md

 image: registry-vpc.cn-....-controller-manager-amd64:v1.9.3
 ```

 - Some features might not be usable until you upgrade your cloud-controller-manager to the latest version.
-See[manaully upgrade CloudProvider](https://yq.aliyun.com/articles/608563?spm=a2c4e.11153940.blogrightarea608575.9.57ed1279saZghW)。
+See[manually upgrade CloudProvider](https://yq.aliyun.com/articles/608563?spm=a2c4e.11153940.blogrightarea608575.9.57ed1279saZghW)。

 ## How to create service with Type=LoadBalancer